 The Moen Velocity's appearance draws almost universal raves, with owners saying it has added a touch of class to the bathroom and is the perfect balance of water power and aesthetics.
 It comes in five finishes, and the price varies depending upon the finish.

 But not everyone loves the way the shower works, even if they adore the way it looks.
 We saw complaints that even on the most powerful setting, it was too weak of a spray.
 It also does not have any massaging or pulsating settings, and those with very long or very thick hair say it can take forever to rinse.
 Still, if you want a rain-style shower head, the Moen Velocity is the gold standard.

-If you don't really care about an adjustable stream, you can experience a rain shower on a budget with the Kohler Forté K-10282-CP (Est. $40).
-This single-function shower head is a bit small for a rain can, at 5.5 inches, but its 72 individual nozzles deliver a 2.5-gpm stream that most users describe as "a nice combination of pressure and coverage."
-They also say it's easy to install and very easy to use, since there are no settings to adjust.
+If you don't really care about an adjustable stream, you can experience a rain shower on a budget with the Kohler Forté K-10282 (Est. $50).
+This single-function shower head is a bit small for a rain can, at 5.5 inches, but its 72 individual nozzles deliver a 2.5-gpm stream that most users say is a nice combination of pressure and coverage.
+They also say the Kohler is easy to install and very easy to use, since there are no settings to adjust.
 Professional testers give the shower head high marks for its feel, and they say it does a good job of keeping hot water hot, something that owners also praise.

 Unlike most very cheap rain shower heads (and there are plenty) the Kohler is made of metal, not plastic and reviewers say it feels very substantial for such a reasonably priced unit.
 Like other Kohler products, this shower head is backed by a lifetime warranty.
 The standard finish is polished chrome; additional finishes, including brushed chrome, brass, brushed nickel, oil-rubbed bronze and French gold, will add between $20 and $30 to the cost.
 Still, owners agree that this Kohler rain shower head is an excellent value and many have come back to update reviews after a year or more to praise the product's durability.